GPU nodes (Computer Science)

 2. DCS access for larger jobs

-If you want to run a longer job that uses up to all the resources available in one of these nodes then you can specify a different Partition when submitting a batch job or starting an interactive session:
+If you want to run a longer batch job which uses up to all the resources available in one of these nodes, or a longer interactive job which uses up to 2 GPUs, then you can specify a different Partition when submitting a batch job or starting an interactive session:

 • Partition: dcs-gpu